noahkuhn/creambot/README.md

 By default this script has a **DRY_RUN** constant set as *True* which means the transaction won't actually submit.
 In order to really do a swap, you need to set **DRY_RUN** to *False*.
 Then call it like so:

 `$ python arbitrum_weth_usdc_dca.py`

+# Cron

+So the point of some of these bots is to be able to automatically call them with a Cron job on a VPS, to effectively set up a DCA buy on a schedule of your choosing.
+In order to make this work with conda environments, you need to set up a simple shell script to activate the environment, call the script, and then deactivate the enivornment.

+Create a file in your home directory.
+Call it whatever you like: **filename.sh**.
+Then within, add the following.
+Make sure to set the paths based on your setup.

+    #!/bin/bash
+    source /PATH_TO_CONDA_BIN/activate ENVIRONMENT_NAME
+    python /PATH_TO_SCRIPT/PYTHON_FILENAME.py
+    conda deactivate